 exclusively intended for the lords, yet they sometimes pictured scenes from everyday life.
 The artist has set the tapestry against a flowerdotted background and exalts the work on the vine.
 While the workers are busy around the vines, the elegant people enjoy tasting the juice of the first grapes.

-Right side of the tapestry Vendanges
+Left side of the tapestry Vendanges

 77% wool, 20% cotton, 3%polyester